KashishSorathiya/the_bunked_inn/backend/tests/TESTING.md

-# ✅ HostelEase Backend Test Coverage Summary
+# ✅ The Bunked Inn Backend Test Coverage Summary

 This document summarizes the test cases written for the **College Hostel Complaint System** backend.
 All tests are implemented using **Jest** and are located inside the `tests/` directory.